The Storybook Tradition

 She can get what she wants, but it will come at the cost of trapping her friends here forever.

 Beatrice is consistently rude and manipulative.
 The only thing that matters is saving herself and her family.

 In most situations, she’s the one who knows exactly what to do.
-She’s a guide and eventually a confidante.
+She serves as a guide and eventually as a confidante.